 This paper was also a search for a simple model that captures the effects of monetary policy, but overcomes the critiques of active and instability-inducing Taylor rules in forward-looking models.
-The New Keynesian plus fiscal theory model in this paper satisfies that criterion.
+The new-Keynesian plus fiscal theory model in this paper satisfies that criterion.

 A review of the empirical evidence finds weak support for the standard theoretical view that raising interest rates lowers inflation, and much of that evidence is colored by the imposition of strong priors of that sign.

-I conclude that a positive reaction of inflation to interest rate changes, especially in the long run, is a possibility we, and central bankers, ought to begin to take seriously.
+I conclude that a positive reaction of inflation to interest rate changes is a possibility we, and central bankers, ought to begin to take seriously.
 At least our faith in a stable exploitable negative relationship coincident with the actual raising of rates ought to be weakened.

 The fact of quiet inflation and the theory here rehabilitate interest rate pegs as a possible policy.
 We can live the Friedman rule of low interest, low inflation, and enormous reserves.
 Real policies may choose a time-varying peg if central banks think they can offset shocks (v_t^i here may react to v_t^r), and may desire headroom of higher inflation to do that.
-Such policies may not look that different in practice.
-But there is no need to fear catastrophic inflation from the former policy configuration.
+But there is no need to fear catastrophe of inflation from the former policy configuration.

 However, that quiet depends on fiscal foundations.
-The large demand for government debt, which provides the fiscal foundations of this quiet (under either active or passive views), driven by low discount rates not strong fiscal policies, could evaporate as unexpectedly as it arrived.
+The large demand for government debt which provides the fiscal foundations of this quiet (under either "active" or "passive" views), driven by low discount rates not strong fiscal policies, could evaporate as unexpectedly as it arrived.